The Mysterious Stranger: Schoolhouse Hill

-The second substantial text Twain attempted to write is known as Schoolhouse Hill (or "Hannibal") version.
-It is set in the US and involves the familiar characters Huckleberry Finn and Tom Sawyer and their adventures with Satan, referred to in this version as "No. 44, New Series 864962".
+The second substantial text Twain attempted to write is known as Schoolhouse Hill or the "Hannibal" version.
+It is set in the U.S., and concerns the adventures of the familiar characters Huckleberry Finn and Tom Sawyer with Satan, referred to in this version as "No. 44, New Series 864962".
 Twain began writing it in November 1898 and, like the "St. Petersburg Fragment", set it in the fictional town of St. Petersburg.

 No. 44, the Mysterious Stranger

 The third text, called No. 44, the Mysterious Stranger: Being an Ancient Tale Found in a Jug and Freely Translated from the Jug, also known as the "Print Shop" version, returns to Austria, this time in the year 1490, not long after the invention of printing.
 It tells of No. 44's mysterious appearance at the door of a print shop and his use of heavenly powers to expose the futility of mankind's existence.
-This version also introduces an idea Twain was toying with at the end of his life involving a duality of the "self", composed of the "Waking Self" and the "Dream Self".
-Twain explores these ideas through the use of "Duplicates", copies of the print shop workers made by No. 44.
+This version also introduces an idea that Twain was toying with at the end of his life, involving a duality of the "self", composed of the "Waking Self" and the "Dream Self".
+Twain explores these ideas through the use of "Duplicates", copies of the printshop workers made by No. 44.

-This version contains an actual ending; however, the text still has many flaws and it is debatable whether it can be considered finished.
+This version contains an actual ending, but the text still has many flaws and it is debatable whether it can be considered finished.

 Twain wrote this version between 1902 and 1908.